masterpiper211/TenThousand/README.md

 # Ten Thousand - Themed Edition

 A web-based implementation of the dice game "Ten Thousand" (also known as Farkle).
-This version features switchable visual themes (Retro Pixel and Modern UI), sound effects, AI opponent option, and high score tracking.
+This version features switchable visual themes (Retro Pixel and Modern UI), sound effects, AI opponent option, and high score

-## Play Online
+* Can play this on mobile using the app Code Editor.

-[Link to live game deployment - *You'll need to host this yourself and replace this link*]
+++Gemini 2.5 Pro helped make this.

 ## Features